Set and Turn Single Magazine - the

 from Eastbourne Folk Dance Festival (early discussion half way down this page) ands also here.

-All of these matters, and the exclusion of other people from other folk dance
+All of these matters, and the exclusion of other people from other folk dance venues are

-were raised.
+raised.
 Only once I became 'infamous' via STS were the knives sharpened in readiness.

 It was my intention to end writing about folk dance with the publication of my 2016 dance diary.
 However, the various vendettas against me